Skip to Content

 Breakage

-After the takeout is deducted and the pool is divided among winning tickets, the resulting payout per ticket rarely comes out to a round number.
-Payouts are rounded down to the nearest $0.20 (in most U.S. jurisdictions).
-The difference between the mathematically correct payout and the rounded-down payout is called breakage — and it goes to the track.
+After takeout, payouts are rounded down to the nearest $0.20 per $2 ticket in most U.S. jurisdictions.
+The difference between the mathematically correct payout and the rounded-down amount goes to the track.

 Minus Pools

-A minus pool occurs when so much money is bet on one horse that — after takeout — there isn’t enough money left in the pool to pay the minimum legal payout ($2.10 on a $2 ticket in most jurisdictions) to all winning tickets.
-When this happens, the track is required to make up the difference out of its own funds.
-This situation is rare but does occur on heavily bet favorites in small pools.
+A minus pool occurs when so much money is bet on one horse that — after takeout — there isn’t enough remaining to pay the minimum legal payout ($2.10 on a $2 ticket) to all winners.
+The track makes up the shortfall from its own funds.
+This is rare but does occur on heavily bet favorites in small pools.

-The practical takeaway from both breakage and minus pools: heavily favored horses at short odds (1-2 and shorter) are even poorer value than their odds suggest, because breakage and minus pool situations compress their payouts further.
-A horse at 1-5 odds that wins returns $2.40 on a $2 ticket — 40 cents of profit on a $2 bet.
-After accounting for takeout and breakage, the real yield is even thinner.
+The practical takeaway: heavily favored horses at odds-on prices (1-2 and shorter) are even worse value than their odds suggest, because breakage and minus pool situations compress payouts further.
+A 1-5 horse that wins returns $2.40 on a $2 ticket — 40 cents of profit on a $2 bet, after takeout and breakage.

 Separate Pools for Each Bet Type

 Every bet type — win, place, show, exacta, trifecta, Pick 4, and so on — has its own completely separate pool.
-The win pool and the exacta pool for the same race are entirely independent of each other.
-Money bet into the exacta pool has no effect on win odds and vice versa.
+The win pool and exacta pool for the same race are entirely independent.
+Money bet into the exacta pool has no effect on win odds, and vice versa.
+Our complete guide to horse racing bet types covers how each pool is structured and what takeout applies to each.

-This separation has a practical implication that most casual bettors miss: a horse can be significantly overbet in the win pool (making it poor value to win) while being underbet in the exacta pool (making it good value as part of an exacta).
-The two pools are priced by different sets of bettors with different information and different goals.
+This creates a real opportunity: a horse can be significantly overbet in the win pool — making it poor value to win — while being underbet in the exacta pool, making it good value as part of an exacta.
+The two pools are priced by different sets of bettors with different goals.

-Pool What You’re Betting On Minimum Bet Pool Independence Note
+Pool What You’re Betting On Minimum Bet Key Point

-Win Horse finishes 1st $2 Completely separate from place, show, and all exotic pools
+Win Horse finishes 1st $2 Separate from all other pools — lowest takeout of any bet type

-Place Horse finishes 1st or 2nd $2 Separate pool — place payouts are split between the horse that won and the horse that ran 2nd
+Place Horse finishes 1st or 2nd $2 Split between the horse that won and the horse that ran 2nd

-Show Horse finishes 1st, 2nd, or 3rd $2 Separate pool — split three ways; often barely above minimum on short-priced horses
+Show Horse finishes top three $2 Split three ways — often barely above minimum on short-priced horses

-Exacta 1st and 2nd in exact order $1 or $2 Completely independent of win pool — a horse’s win odds have no direct effect on exacta prices
+Exacta 1st and 2nd in exact order $1 or $2 Completely independent of win pool — a horse’s win odds don’t directly affect exacta prices

-Trifecta 1st, 2nd, 3rd in exact order $0.50 or $1 Separate pool — higher takeout, but larger payouts when correct
+Trifecta 1st, 2nd, 3rd in exact order $0.50 or $1 Higher takeout than exacta; larger payouts when correct

-Pick 3 / Pick 4 / Pick 5 Winners of consecutive races $0.50 or $1 Each multi-race bet has its own pool spanning multiple races
+Pick 3 / 4 / 5 Winners of consecutive races $0.50 or $1 Each multi-race bet has its own pool spanning multiple races

 Late Tote Movement as a Betting Signal

-The most valuable skill a pari-mutuel bettor can develop is reading late tote board movement — specifically, distinguishing between meaningful money and noise.
-Not all odds movement is equal.
-A horse dropping from 12-1 to 6-1 in a $300,000 pool in the final four minutes is a qualitatively different signal than the same movement in a $15,000 pool.
+Not all odds movement is equal — and pool size is the difference.
+A horse dropping from 12-1 to 6-1 in a $300,000 pool in the final four minutes is a fundamentally different signal than the same move in a $15,000 pool.
+For how late money patterns play out in a specific high-stakes context, see our Kentucky Derby strategy guide.

 Movement Pattern Pool Size Signal Strength What It Might Mean

-Significant drop (12-1 to 6-1) final 5 min Large ($100k+) Strong Serious money from a source with real information — connections, professional syndicates, or sharp public handicappers converging on the same horse
+Significant drop (12-1 to 6-1) final 5 min Large ($100k+) Strong Serious money from a source with real information — connections, professional syndicates, or sharp handicappers converging

-Significant drop (12-1 to 6-1) final 5 min Small (under $20k) Weak Could be a single large bet — in small pools, one person’s action looks like a movement signal.
+Significant drop (12-1 to 6-1) final 5 min Small (under $20k) Weak Could be one large bet — in small pools, one person’s action looks like a movement signal.
 Treat with skepticism.

-Gradual drift (5-2 to 4-1) over full betting period Any size Moderate negative The public is finding better options elsewhere — not a catastrophic sign, but worth noting if your selection is drifting
+Gradual drift (5-2 to 4-1) over full betting period Any size Moderate negative Public finding better options elsewhere — worth noting if your selection is drifting

 Stable odds throughout Any size Neutral The public’s assessment is consistent — no unusual information entering the pool

-Morning line horse significantly lower at post Any size Moderate positive The public rates this horse higher than the track’s handicapper — watch whether it’s the betting public or just name recognition driving the action
+Morning line horse significantly lower at post Any size Moderate positive The public rates this horse higher than the track handicapper — watch whether it’s informed money or just name recognition

-From the rail — The late money pattern I always notice: At Fair Grounds and Evangeline, I’ve learned to watch the final two minutes before post specifically for horses that were 10-1 or higher opening and have come down to 5-1 or lower by post.
+From the rail — The late money pattern I always watch for: At Fair Grounds and Evangeline, I watch the final two minutes specifically for horses that opened at 10-1 or higher and have come down to 5-1 or lower by post.
 Not every time — but when that happens in a pool of meaningful size, it’s worth taking seriously.
 It doesn’t mean the horse will win.
 It means someone with money thinks it will.
-The question I ask is: do I know something the late money doesn’t?
+The question I ask: do I know something the late money doesn’t?
 If the answer is no, the late money deserves respect.
 If I have a reason to disagree with it, I stick to my read.
 But I never ignore it.

 FAQs: How Horse Racing Odds Work